sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 ## TL;DR Steps to resolve

-_These steps pertain to the frontedn database and are meant as a quick read for admins familiar with sql and database administration, for more explanation and details see the [detailed steps to resolution](#detailed-steps-to-resolve) below._
+_These steps pertain to the frontend database (pgsql) and are meant as a quick read for admins familiar with sql and database administration, for more explanation and details see the [detailed steps to resolution](#detailed-steps-to-resolve) below._

 1. **Check schema version.
 If it's dirty, then note the version number by using this command:**

 `SELECT * FROM schema_migrations;`

 2. **Find the up migration with that version in [https://github.com/sourcegraph/sourcegraph/tree/main/migrations/frontend](https://github.com/sourcegraph/sourcegraph/tree/main/migrations/frontend)**

+_Note: migrations in this directory are specific to the `pgsql` frontend database, learn about other databases in the [detailed steps to resolution](#detailed-steps-to-resolve)_

 3. **Run the code there explicitly**
 4. **Manually clear the dirty flag on the `schema_migrations` table**